Finché non mi seppelliscono

-"Finché non mi seppelliscono" is a song by Italian singer-songwriter Blanco.
-It was written by Blanco and Michelangelo, and produced by Michelangelo.
+"Finché non mi seppelliscono" is a song written and recorded by Italian singer Blanco.
+It was released on 12 November 2021 through Island Records as the fifth single from his debut studio album Blu celeste.

-The song was included in Blanco's debut album Blu celeste and released as a radio single on 12 November 2021 by Island Records.
+The song was written by Blanco and Michelangelo, and produced by the latter.
 The song peaked at number 3 on the FIMI single chart and was certified double platinum in Italy.